Workplace Harassment Quiz Answers: Check Your Knowledge

 Answer: c) Address the situation with HR or another designated reporting channel, expressing concern for David's well-being.
 As a witness to the harassment, Lisa has a responsibility to report the behavior to HR or another designated reporting channel to ensure appropriate action is taken to address the situation.

-18. True or False: Workplace harassment can only occur in person and cannot take place in digital or online environments.
+18. Workplace harassment can only occur in person and cannot take place in digital or online environments.
+True or False.

 Answer: False.
 Workplace harassment can occur in various forms, including in-person interactions, digital communications, and online environments.

-19. True or False: Employers are not responsible for addressing workplace harassment if it happens outside of regular working hours or off company premises.
+19. Employers are not responsible for addressing workplace harassment if it happens outside of regular working hours or off company premises.
+True or False.

 Answer: False.
 Employers have a duty to address workplace harassment regardless of when or where it occurs if it involves employees or affects the work environment.

-20. True or False: Employees who witness workplace harassment are not obligated to report it if they are not directly involved.
+20. Employees who witness workplace harassment are not obligated to report it if they are not directly involved.
+True or False.

 Answer: False.
 Employees who witness workplace harassment have a responsibility to report it to HR or another designated reporting channel to ensure the safety and well-being of their coworkers.

-These workplace harassment quiz questions answers help reinforce understanding of workplace harassment and the appropriate actions employees should take in response to harassment situations.
+These workplace harassment quiz questions help reinforce understanding of workplace harassment and the appropriate actions employees should take in response to harassment situations.

 Key points about workplace harassment everyone should know: